What is Assault?

 Types of Assault and Battery Charges

 What is important to understand about Assault and Battery is that all other types of Assault and Battery charges stem from the misdemeanor crimes of Assault and Battery.
 For example, Aggravated Assault with a Firearm is an Assault where a Firearm was used.
 Aggravated Battery with a Firearm means that a person was shot, touched or striked with a firearm without their consent.
+Both charges can also be classified into “simple” or “aggravated” categories depending on several factors, including the level of violence and if a weapon is used or not.

 Possible Defenses for Assault and Battery